The Intelligence Illusion

 This book is different

-It details, in depth, the risks that might come from using Generative AI at work, with approachable high-level explanations of how the technology works and of the flaws inherent in its design.
+It details, in depth, the risks that come from using generative models at work, with approachable high-level explanations of the flaws inherent in its design.

-The Intelligence Illusion: A practical guide to the business risks of Generative AI is specifically written with you in mind, attempting to answer the question:
+The Intelligence Illusion (Second Edition): Why generative models are bad for business is specifically written with you in mind, attempting to answer the question:

 How does this affect your work?